The hits, the posthumous tracks, the interstellar space jams: These are the 20 greatest songs Jimi Hendrix ever recorded

 20. Star Spangled Banner

 On the morning of August 18, 1969, Hendrix played Woodstock with his short-lived ensemble Gypsy Sun And Rainbows.
-Towards the end of his set, he dropped in a overdriven, distorted and generally fucked-up version of hallowed US national anthem The Star-Spangled Banner.
-Conservatives and patroits instantly claimed it was wholly inappropriate and offensive, and caused them to wretch into their own hands, while others believed it to be a noisy statement against the Vietnam War.
+Towards the end of his set, he dropped in an overdriven, distorted and generally fucked-up version of hallowed US national anthem The Star-Spangled Banner.
+Conservatives and patriots instantly claimed it was wholly inappropriate and offensive, and caused them to wretch into their own hands, while others believed it to be a noisy statement against the Vietnam War.
 So what’s the answer?
 Well, it’s said that by the time Hendrix took to the stage that morning, he’d been awake for three consecutive days.
 So the answer is anyone’s guess, really.

 19. Hey Baby (New Rising Sun)

 Hendrix chipped away at Hey Baby for more than two years – christening and retitling it at various intervals along the way – and you can hear the guitarist’s ever-changing moods in the shapeshifting song that finally appeared on his second posthumous set, 1971’s Rainbow Bridge.
 The intro underwhelms slightly with its dour, non-committal churn.
-But Hey Baby finds its groove with the reggae-ish chop that enters after the first minute, before Jimi finds his voice (“Is this microphone on?”) and the song joins the canon with the propulsive lift-off of the“Hey girl, I’d like to come along”refrain.
+But Hey Baby finds its groove with the reggae-ish chop that enters after the first minute, before Jimi finds his voice (“Is this microphone on?”) and the song joins the canon with the propulsive lift-off of the“Hey girl, I’d like to come along” refrain.
 That fourth album would have really been something…

-18. If Six Was Nine
+18. If 6 Was 9

 Later included on the Easy Rider soundtrack, this psychedelic blues was the 60s counterculture in excelsis, from Hendrix’s pot shots at “white collar conservatives flashing down the street” to the likely influence of LSD (“I didn’t find out until after we finished that he’d been taking acid,” confessed producer-manager Chas Chandler).
 A cameo from Graham Nash stomping his feet on the track bled into a free-form outro, with Hendrix tooting on a borrowed recorder.
 “So here’s Jimi freaking out,” engineer Eddie Kramer recalled, “and of course I stick a lot of echo on.
 And the guys are stomping away like mad.
 It sounds like galloping horses!”